ostadsgo/form_app/README.md

 - first field that designed in qt designer make some problem i could remove it and create row field programactically when FormCreate appear
 - fucking scrollbar

+- I use the term `Forms` for the form that user created. but accually these are not forms there are tables with columns the term fields refer to columns in form row user add column name column types and other stuff so i might need to change naming stuff.